YaoYinYing/PPRCODE_Guideline/README.md

 **Position**:
-> The boundary of every PPR motif refined on the bases of structural and functional research result.
+> The boundary of each PPR motif.

 **Motif Sequences**:
 > The detail of PPR motifs sequence.